Acamprosate for Alcohol Abuse: Does It Work?

 • Opioids (ex: Oxycodone)

-And, of course, alcohol.
-Alcohol is a depressant, although it does have some stimulant qualities in low doses.
-While it’s legal and widely consumed, alcohol can be harmful or fatal in high quantities, and chronic use can lead to addiction and serious health problems.
+While alcohol initially seems to have some stimulant qualities in low doses, it is a depressant drug.
+While alcohol is legal and widely consumed, it, like other depressants, can be harmful or fatal in high quantities.
+Similar to other depressants, chronic alcohol abuse can lead to addiction and serious health problems.

 What Are the Side Effects of Depressant Abuse?